About

 - Homemade graphical boxes to command line utilities.

-- 1400 packages easily installable from the mirror.
+- 4967 packages easily installable from the mirror.

 - Active and friendly community.

-Web site & i18n
+Website & i18n

 SliTaz's Web site is also available in several languages and is part of the internationalization project.
 The web site allows you to download the SliTaz LiveCD and help us to develop the project.
 You can check the documentation area to learn how to use the SliTaz LiveCD and configure the system.